TheBodger/MMM-ChartUtilities/README.md

 # MMM-ChartUtilities
 Helper and definitions for the MMM-Chartxxx interrelated modules

+There are a common utilities and structures installed with this module that are required by other MMM-Chart.... modules.

+There are included scripts that can be used to install all MMM-Chart.... modules and dependencies.

+The MMM-Chart.... modules also require that the common modules and structures in the MMM-FeedUtilies module are installed.

 The Chart modules are based on the Feed interrelated modules and much of the design is common (most of the code is copied!!)